vapoursynth/vapoursynth/doc/selectclip.rst

 .. function:: SelectClip(clip[] clips, func selector[, clip[] src])
    :module: std

-   Selects which of the *clips* to return a frame based on the *selector* function.
+   Selects which of the *clips* to return a frame from based on the *selector* function.
 The *selector* function has access to the frame number and the frames in the *src* clips.
    The selector function is passed a dict containing the frame number ('N') and the frames retrieved from *src* ('F0', 'F1'...).

    How to return alternating frames from the clips (A.Frame0, B.Frame1, A.Frame2, B.Frame3...)::